Dynatrace-APAC/Workshop-DEM/Prerequisite Actions/README.md

 # Prerequisites Actions for the Dynatrace DEM Workshop

-## Dynatrace Accounts and AWS EC2 Access
+## Dynatrace and AWS Account Access

 You'll need to have the following access: